awsdocs/aws-systems-manager-user-guide/doc_source/param-create-ps.md

    Write-SSMParameter -Name "a name" -Value "a value, or a comma-separated list of values" -Type "String or StringList"
    ```

-   If successful, the command has no output\.
+   If successful, the command returns the version number of the parameter\.
 **Note**
 Items in a `StringList` must be separated by a comma \(,\)\.
 You can't use other punctuation or special character to escape items in the list\.
 If you have a parameter value that requires a comma, then use the `String` data type\.